Patent Filing in India 2025: Complete Guide to Costs, Timeline & Procedure

 In the case of start-ups and small entities, the application form in Form 28 must be used to file for patents.

-Step 5: Publication of the application
+Step 5: Publication of Patent application

 Upon filing the complete specification along with the application for patent, the application is published after 18 months of first filing. but, If you don’t want to wait till the expiry of 18 months, An early publication request can be made along with prescribed fees.
 Generally, the patent application is published within one month from the request form early publication.

-• does it have Novelty?
+• Does it have novelty?

-• that the applicant is a startup.
+• The applicant is a startup,

 Step 7: Respond to objections

 The majority of patent applicants will receive some type of objections which would be mentioned in the first examination report (also known as FER).
 You should analyse and understand the examination report with a patent attorney (patent agent) and create a written response to the objections raised in the examination report.
 The inventor and patent agent create and send a response to the examination that tries to prove to the controller that his invention is indeed patentable and satisfies all patentability criteria.
-Physical hearing or video conferencing is scheduled if needed.

-Step 8: Grant of patent
+Step 8: Grant of Patent in India

 Recommended Reading :